swaptacular/swpt_accounts/protocol.rst

 waiting for a resolution.
 This guarantees that prepared transfers will not be hanging in the server's database forever, even in the case of a lost message, or a complete database loss on the client's side.

+.. [#demurrage] Note that for accounts that have a negative interest rate, the amount secured for the transfer is being gradually consumed by the accumulated negative interest.
+Therefore, a prepared transfer SHOULD NOT be allowed to commit if the committed amount significantly exceeds the remaining amount.
+This precaution is necessary in order to prevent a trick that creditors may use to evade incurring negative interest on their accounts.
+The trick is to prepare a transfer from one account to another account for the whole available amount, wait for some long time, then commit the prepared transfer and abandon the account (which at that point would be significantly in red).

+  Also, note that at the moment in which the transfer is being prepared, it can not be predicted what amount will be available on sender's account when the prepared transfer gets committed.
+Therefore, server implementations SHOUOD make the clients (coordinators) ready for the most pessimistic possible scenario.

 FinalizedTransfer